-Misha Volf's Voice Design Project
+Misha Volf's Portfolio Project

 Misha Volf comes from a diverse background of architecture, psychology, and marketing.
-He saw taking the VUI course as an exciting opportunity because it brought together his interests in UX, language, and sound.
+He saw taking the VUI course at CareerFoundry as an exciting opportunity because it brought together his interests in UX, language, and sound.

 Space: Food, Productivity